usc-isi-i2/t2wml-api/API.md

 It is also possible to `load` a project by providing the path to either the directory of a project in which a t2wmlproj.yaml file has been saved, or directly to the t2wmlproj.yaml file.

 When loading a file, the project directory is overwritten to wherever the t2wmlproj.yaml file was saved.
 In other words, if you create a project in C:\username\myprojects on one computer, and then copy it to /usr/projects on another computer, loading the project from there will adjust the directory to the new directory.

-### The ProjectRunner Class

-<span id="projectrunner"></span>

-This is a convenience class for generating KnowledgeGraphs from Projects.

-It can be initialized with a project:

-`pr= ProjectRunner(project)`

-but it can also be loaded with a path to a project directory or project t2wmlproj.yaml file (this will call Project.load internally):

-`pr=ProjectRunner.load("my/path")`

-It has three functions:

-`generate_old_style_single_file_knowledge_graph(sheet_name)`: given a project with arbitrary number of files within, it will replicate the current UI's behavior: the last-added data_file, last-added wikifier_file, and last-added yaml_file to the sheet in question will be used, all other files ignored.

-`generate_single_knowledge_graph(self, data_file, sheet_name, yaml, wikifier_fle=None)`: generates a single knowledge graph for a single sheet of a single data_file with a single yaml_file.
-If wikifier_file is specified, only the specified file will be used, otherwise, all of the project's wikifier's will be applied, in order.

-`generate_all_knowledge_graphs()`: BETA support for multiple files. api should not be assumed to be stable. generates a collection of knowledge graphs, for every date file in the project, for every sheet in that ata file, for every yaml file associated with that specific sheet (ymal files not associated with any sheets are not applied at all). general wikifier files are applied to all the calculations, specific ones are applied only to their specific sheets.

 ## KnowledgeGraph